Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Cleaning-up-a-Deployment.md

 4. Configure the _**$pseudoRootManagementGroup**_ variable using the command below:

     ```powershell
-    $pseudoRootManagementGroup = "The pseudo root management group id parenting the identity, management and connectivity management groups"
+    $pseudoRootManagementGroup = "The pseudo root management group id parenting the Platform and Landing Zones management groups"
     ```

 5. Sign in to the Azure with the `Connect-AzAccount` command.
 The account you sign in as needs to have permissions to remove Policy Assignments, Policy Definitions, and resources at the desired Management Group scope.